Integrating Xdebug with the PHP interpreter

 Check the Xdebug installation associated with the selected PHP interpreter:

-On the PHP page, choose the relevant PHP installation from the CLI Interpreter list and click Browse next to the field.
+On the PHP page, choose the relevant PHP installation from the CLI Interpreter list and click next to the field.
 The list shows all the PHP installations available in PhpStorm, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.

 - The CLI Interpreters dialog that opens shows the following: